bcgov/MoH-SAT/docs/development/cicd.md

     ...
 }
 ```
+Commit and push the sfdx-project.json file back to the repository once the version nubmer is bumped up.

+This is typically done immediately after a production deployment to ensure new development builds correspond to the next version number.
 ## Github Administration

 ### Authentication to release environments
+:warning: **DO NOT USE SFDX AUTH URL FOR A PRODUCTION USER WITH SYSTEM ADMINISTRATOR
+ RIGHTS.** :warning:

 Github Actions use Sfdx Auth Url in order to connect to:
 - the devhub org for requesting scratch orgs (for pull request build checks), and
 - a release sandbox for software deployments.